jospablos/fwa-camera/README.md

 # @ez-pz/simple-camera

-> :warning:  **In active development**: This library has yet to fulfill its promise and may change its API without warning, use with caution.
+> :warning: - **In active development**: This library has yet to fulfill its promise and may change its API without warning, use with caution.

 Use any device's camera (screenshot) capabilities from the browser with a single utility with a single API.

 - Integrate on any frontend.
+Vanilla JS, React, Vue, Angular, Svelte... - No need to have a separate interface/package for each framework you support.
 - Easily add to your project from the CDN.
+It should be easy for integrators to use your library.
 - Written in Typescript, framework agnostic.

 # Usage